 Anne Mazer; illustrated by Steve Johnson & Lou Fancher

 A young boy finds a salamander and thinks of the many things he can do to make a perfect home for it.

 San Diego Zoo salamander page: www.sandiegozoo.org

-Sam, an owl, meets Gus, a firefly who does skywriting at night and uses his talents to play tricks.
+Sam is an owl.
+He meets Gus, a firefly, who does skywriting at night and uses his talents to play tricks.